 This ‘API.js’ file is identical to the one we used in the previous post.

-Now we load our web page, with the Rest API running in NodeJs.
-We click on the different buttons and verify that the actions performed are correctly displayed both in the development console and in NodeJs.
+Now we load our web page, with the REST API running in NodeJs.
+We click on the different buttons and verify that the actions performed are displayed correctly both in the development console and in NodeJs.

 Download the code